kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(2\) Any interest or other investment return earned on PFC revenue between the time of collection and remittance to the public agency.

 \(b\) A covered air carrier that fails to designate a separate PFC account is prohibited from collecting interest on the PFC revenue.
-Where a covered air carrier maintains a separate PFC account in compliance with §158.49(c), it will receive the interest on PFC accounts as described in paragraph (a)(2) of this section.
+Where a covered air carrier maintains a separate PFC account in compliance with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.49   Handling of PFC's.|§158.49]](c), it will receive the interest on PFC accounts as described in paragraph (a)(2) of this section.

 (c)(1) Collecting air carriers may provide collection cost data periodically to the FAA after the agency issues a notice in the Federal Register that specifies the information and deadline for filing the information.
 Submission of the information is voluntary.
 The requested information must include data on interest earned by the air carriers on PFC revenue and air carrier collection, handling, and remittance costs in the following categories: